Wifi attacks

 Wireless networks have specific characteristics, so it is appropriate to use security protocols designed for them.
 In particular, if the router we have is outdated, it may not support the WPA2 and WPA3 protocols – WiFi Protected Access 2 and 3-which are the most cutting-edge standards among encrypted security protocols for protecting Internet traffic on wireless networks.

->> With FlashStart you can block TikTok for all or just some, for always or just in precise moments: contact us to ask for an offer
+>> With FlashStart you can block TikTok for all or just some, for always or just in precise moments: Request a quotation or try it now

 3.3 Restriction of wifi access